jupyterlab/jupyterlab-data-explorer/README.md

 ### Support a new data type or conversion:

 You can either add support in this repo or by creating a new JupyterLab extension that depends on the `RegistryToken` exposed by this extension.
-You can access to a `Registry`, which you can use to add your own converter.
+You can access a `Registry`, which you can use to add your own converter.

 ### Develop on this repo: